bluerobotics/Cockpit-docs/CONTRIBUTING.md

     - It is recommended that software pull requests that change an interface or part of the documented code structure be marked with a `docs-needed` [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels), and include a comment about which aspects need to be documented prior to the feature being merged (while the details are still front of mind for the developer)
     - If a software pull request is labelled as `docs-needed`, once a corresponding documentation pull request is merged the feature PR can be re-labelled with a completion status (e.g. `docs-minimal` or `docs-complete`)
     - Beta releases may require that no merged features are labelled with `docs-needed`, and stable releases may require that no included features are labelled with `docs-needed` or `docs-minimal`
-1. When a new beta release of the software is made, the relevant changes in the `latest` branch get merged or cherry-picked over to the `beta` branch
-    - This is handled by the documentation maintainers
-1. When a new major or minor stable release of the software is made, the `beta` branch gets duplicated into a new branch tracking that version, which then gets reconfigured with a fixed release number
+1. When a new major or minor stable release of the software is made, the `stable` branch gets duplicated into a new branch tracking that version, which then gets reconfigured with a fixed release number, and the now-stable features in the `latest` branch get cherry-picked to the `stable` branch
     - This is handled by the documentation maintainers

 # Making a Contribution